dcdr/ambrose-tech/lessons/lesson01.md

 ## Palindrome.controller.tests.js

 Next open the palindrome.controller.tests.js file that defines a set of tests for the PalindromeController code.
 There's a little bit of magic in this file that we won't cover just yet.
 For now, let's focus on the ``describe()`` and ``it()`` functions.
 These are defined by the Jasmine Behavior Driven Design (BDD) testing framework.
 The ``describe()`` function declares a test suite.
-The ``it()`` functions define individual tests.
-BDD testing frameworks are designed to enable a fairly explicit natural language description of the tests.
+The ``it()`` function defines individual test.
+BDD testing frameworks are designed to enable a fairly natural language description of the tests.

 I've defined three tests.
 The first is intended to validate that "tatbctat" is not a palidrome.
 The second that "tattarrattat" is a palindrome.
-And the third that "A Man, A Plan, A Canal-Panama!" is a palindrome.
+And the third that the phrase "A Man, A Plan, A Canal-Panama!" is a palindrome.

-Generally, we run these tests as part of the build tools, but for this lesson, we'll run them in a browser.
+Usually, we run tests using build tools.
+But for this lesson, we'll run them in a browser.

 ## Jasmine.html

 Open the Jasmine.html file in your browser.
-This will automatically run the tests and report the results.
+This will load the tests and controller code, automatically run the tests and report the results.

 You will see that two of the three tests fail.
 In reality, all three tests are failing, because the first test is returning a false positive--isPalindrome() is returning false, but for the wrong reason.
+These tests are correctly implemented.
+It's the controller code that is failing.
+And now for your assignment.

-## Assignment
+## Assignment - 10 points

 Your assignment is to: